May 2013

 Movie Review: RED

 Rarely Exceeds Dull By Thomas N. Few movies can boast as much star power as Robert Schwentke’s RED.
 With big-name actors such as Bruce Willis, Morgan Freeman, Helen Mirren, John Malkovich, and cameo of old-timer Ernest Borgnine, one might think Red is a recipe for success, yet it proves a good film is not made with sheer star power alone.
 The film begins with RED, Retired and Extremely Dangerous, CIA agent Frank Moses (Willis) being attacked by a government hit squad.
-After escaping ...
+After escaping the ...
 Full Story